 "As a United Methodist Church, we exist to fulfill our mission "to make disciples of Jesus Christ for the transformation of the world."
 To make disciples, we need to reach out to people; help them to build a relationship with God.
-The "Recharge" initiative is intended to be a place where we can be intentional about our spiritual growth; a place to get our spiritual batteries charged; a place for seekers to find God.
+The "Love=Grow-Serve" initiative is intended to be a place where we can be intentional about our spiritual growth; a place to get our spiritual batteries charged; a place for seekers to find God.
 A place where we :

 Learn to follow.
 The way to successfully lead others is to follow Jesus Christ first.

 Engage with God.
 Build our spiritual influence on the foundation of a connection with God, and to strengthen our relationship with God every day.

 Build integrity.
 Earn people’s trust to effectively influence them.

 Explore new horizons.
 Inspire people by exploring new horizons, because everyone wants to discover something new and fresh.

 Stream ideas.
 As ideas from God flow into our mind, we should let them flow out to others by communicating them regularly.